 Council believes it is important that the history of the oval is retained and one of the best ways to do that is to formally adopt the name that is widely known, used and respected.

 At the same meeting, Council also adopted a new brand for the Oval.
 The brand takes its style from the City Brand in terms of colours and interpretation.
 The general theme is meeting place or central location.
 A style guide for the brand will be developed that sets out how the brand will be used.

 Council also noted that there will be a need to name specific areas within the precinct after legendary sports and community personalities.
 This will be accommodated after further consultation with the Community.

 Badge Constructions Pty Ltd was appointed as the builder of the $16m community facility in July 2013, with site works beginning in September the same year.
 The project has been more than a decade in the planning, and has been realised thanks to external funding from the State and Federal Governments as well Council contributions.

-A two-story multi-use stadium will be the centrepiece of the project and will feature three multi-use courts, an upstairs function area with viewing to both the ovals and the indoor courts, and retractable walls that will open the stadium onto a plaza precinct.
+Included in the precinct are an AFL standard football oval, netball courts and the two-story multi-use stadium.
+This is the centre piece of the project and features three multi-use courts, an upstairs function area with viewing to both the ovals and the indoor courts, and retractable walls that will open the stadium onto a plaza precinct.